opentdf/otdfctl/docs/man/encrypt/_index.md

       description: The MIME type of the input data.
 If not provided, the MIME type is inferred from the input data.
     - name: tdf-type
       shorthand: t
-      description:  The type of tdf to encrypt as
+      description: The type of tdf to encrypt as.
+TDF3 supports structured manifests and larger payloads.
+Nano has a smaller footprint and more performant, but does not support structured manifests or large payloads.
       enum:
         - tdf3
         - nano
       default: tdf3
+    - name: kas-url-path
+      description: URL path to the KAS service at the platform endpoint domain.
+Leading slash is required if needed.
+      default: /kas
 ---

 Build a Trusted Data Format (TDF) with encrypted content from a specified file or input from stdin utilizing OpenTDF platform.